robertjd/okta.github.io/_source/_code/java/spring_security_saml.md

 	This task compiles, tests, and assembles the code into a `.war` file.

-	A succesful build should look something like this: {% img spring-security-saml-build.png alt:"successful build" %}
+	A successful build should look something like this: {% img spring-security-saml-build.png alt:"successful build" %}

 	- Your compiled war archive file, `spring-security-SAML2-sample.war`, can be found in directory `build/libs/`